-Out of department requirements include the following courses: one biological science (human or animal based), one physical science (physics, natural science, or chemistry based), one math (MA 180 - Introduction to Functions, or higher), one statistics, and two behavioral sciences of which one must be in developmental psychology.
+Out of department requirements include the following courses: one biological science (human or animal based), one physical science (physics, natural science or chemistry based), one math (MA 180 Introduction to Functions requires a placement test score of 5), one statistics, and two behavioral sciences of which one must be in developmental psychology.
 These requirements cannot be taken pass/fail.
-Advisors in the department of Communication Sciences and Disorders will help students choose appropriate courses in these areas.
+Advisors in the Department of Communication Sciences and Disorders will help students choose appropriate courses in these areas.